 All so called 'item' commands are read-only and return a number.
-The complete list of these commands is: Umathcharclass, Umathcharfam, Umathcharslot, badness, currentgrouplevel, currentgrouptype, currentifbranch, currentiflevel, currentiftype, dimexpr, fontchardp, fontcharht, fontcharic, fontcharwd, fontid, fontspecifiedsize, glueexpr, glueshrink, glueshrinkorder, gluestretch, gluestretchorder, gluetomu, inputlineno, insertprogress, lastarguments, lastchkdim, lastchknum, lastkern, lastnodesubtype, lastnodetype, lastpenalty, lastskip, leftmarginkern, luatexrevision, luatexversion, mathscale, mathstyle, muexpr, mutoglue, numericscale, numexpr, overshoot, parametercount, parshapedimen, parshapeindent, parshapelength, rightmarginkern.
+The complete list of these commands is: Umathcharclass, Umathcharfam, Umathcharslot, badness, current-grouplevel, currentgrouptype, currentifbranch, currentiflevel, currentiftype, dimexpr, dimexpression, fontchardp, fontcharht, fontcharic, fontcharwd, fontid, fontmath-control, fontspecifiedsize, fonttextcontrol, glueexpr, glueshrink, glueshrinkorder, gluestretch, gluestretchorder, gluetomu, inputlineno, insertprogress, lastarguments, lastchkdim, lastchknum, lastkern, lastnodesubtype, lastnodetype, lastpenalty, lastskip, leftmarginkern, luatexrevision, luatexversion, mathscale, mathstyle, muexpr, mutoglue, numericscale, numexpr, numexpression, overshoot, parametercount, parshapedimen, parshapeindent, parshapelength, rightmarginkern.
 No all are currently supported but eventually that might be the case.
-Like the lists in previous sections, there are differences between LUATEX and LUAMETATEX, where some commands are organized differently in order to provide a consistent LUA interface.
+Like the lists in previous sections, there are differences between LuaTeX and LuaMetaTeX, where some commands are organized differently in order to provide a consistent Lua interface.